Chelsey Posted Thu 23rd of May, 2019 12:14:01 PM

 SuperCoder Answered Tue 02nd of July, 2019 06:04:59 AM

-Hi Chalsey If sterilization is performed at the time of a cesarean section through salpingectomy the appropriate code to use for this procedure will be nbsp Reason being as per The American Congress of Obstetricians and Gynecologists ACOG has published information that leads many ob-gyns to think that it is...
+If sterilization is performed at the time of a cesarean section through salpingectomy, the appropriate code to use for this procedure will be 58700.
+Reason being, as per The American Congress of Obstetricians and Gynecologists (ACOG) has published information that leads many ob-gyns to think that it is better for the patient to do a salpingectomy rather than a tubal for sterilization.
+The reason is to prevent certain types of cancer that originate in the fallopian tube.